fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ```cpp
 glProgramUniformXXv(program_name, uniforms["my_array[0]"].location, uniforms["my_array[0]"].count, my_array);
 ```
-*Ideally you would use UBOs when dealing with collections of data like arrays and structs.*
+*Ideally UBOs would be used when dealing with collections of data **larger than 16K** as it may be slower than packing the data into vec4s and using [`glProgramUniform4f`](http://docs.gl/gl4/glProgramUniform).*

 With this you can store the uniform datatype and check it within your uniform update functions.